lindngo/drug-overdoses-in-usa/README.md

 # Drug Overdoses in USA

 ## Overview
 I utilized Google Sheets to do an initial cleaning of the data.
-I also used visualization techniques through Tableau to create graphs of the data, including bar charts, line graphs, and more.
+I also used visualization techniques through Tableau to create graphs and dashboards of the data, including bar charts, line graphs, and more.

 ## Tableau Public Dashboard
 https://public.tableau.com/app/profile/lindadngo/viz/usa-drug-overdoses-2/AnalyzingDrugOverdoseDeathsinUSA?publish=yes